locpn2/high-load-payment-system/memory-bank/activeContext.md

 *   Following a microservices architecture.
 *   Prioritizing reliability and low latency.
 *   Implementing asynchronous processing with Kafka.
+*   Refactoring CacheInvalidationListener to use InquiryService.invalidateCache() method for better code reusability and maintainability.

 **Learnings and Project Insights:**